KobyashiMaru/OR_Shortest_Path/README.md

 2. Then we improved th frame rate to make it look smoothly.

-3. Because of grids around obstacles is calculate differently, there will be 1 pixel tolerance that we can't fix.
+3. Because of grids around obstacles is calculated differently, there will be 1 pixel tolerance that we can't fix.